AlexisD02/Student-s-Union-Shop-2/README.md

 -**Provides live offers**: live offers (tbl_offers) are retrieved from the database and presented on the homepage to all users (users don't have to be logged in to see these)

--**Product items are stored in the database**: items are no longer hardcoded in the HTML but rather retrieved from the database (allowing more items to be added)
+- **Product items are stored in the database**: items are no longer hardcoded in the HTML but rather retrieved from the database (allowing more items to be added)

--**Uses sessions to detect logged in users**: sessions are used to identify when a user is logged in, if a user is logged in the application should provide the ability to checkout the shopping cart.
+- **Uses sessions to detect logged in users**: sessions are used to identify when a user is logged in, if a user is logged in the application should provide the ability to checkout the shopping cart.
 Otherwise the application should redirect users to sign up / sign in

--**Basic browse product view**: basic browsing functionality if provided to browse products (such as a dropdown, checkboxes or buttons) this should bring back products that related to a particular category (e.g., if you select jumpers it should only show jumpers in the product list)
+- **Basic browse product view**: basic browsing functionality if provided to browse products (such as a dropdown, checkboxes or buttons) this should bring back products that related to a particular category (e.g., if you select jumpers it should only show jumpers in the product list)

--**Provides a personalised greeting**: once logged in, the application should welcome the user in the shopping card by name
+- **Provides a personalised greeting**: once logged in, the application should welcome the user in the shopping card by name

--**Custom 404 error page**: a custom 404 error page should be provided when a URL is accessed that does not exist
+- **Custom 404 error page**: a custom 404 error page should be provided when a URL is accessed that does not exist

--**User registration**: the application allows the functionality to sign up new users
+- **User registration**: the application allows the functionality to sign up new users

 - **Neatly Structured Code:**  The code is organized and structured in a clean and maintainable manner.